mohit-aggarwal-au/AfterPayCodingChallenge/README.md

 Further improvements -

-1. Use of spring to use dependencies
+1. Use of spring to use dependencies, use of component test cases to check integration of spring components.
-2. Use of lombok for getter and setter methods
+2. Use of lombok for getter and setter methods.
+3. Line and branch code coverage can be enforced using jacocoTestCoverageVerification.
+4. All the validation failure details in input csv file can be collected and returned back for further analysis.